Acting British Ambassador to Afghanistan

 Emergency travel documents

-If you are travelling urgently and your British passport is not available, you may be able to apply for an emergency travel document (ETD).
-You will need to make an appointment with the British Embassy Kabul’s Consular Section on +93 (0) 700 102 000.
+If you are travelling urgently and your British passport is not available, you may be able to apply for an emergency travel document ETD.
+Additional requirements for ETDs for children under 16 are; both parents consent or court custody papers and progressive family photos.

 If your passport has been lost you will need a police report and English translation before an ETD can be issued.